 Torrington is a medium-sized city located in the state of Connecticut.
 With a population of 34,044 people and 11 constituent neighborhoods, Torrington is the 27th largest community in Connecticut.

 Unlike some cities, Torrington isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Torrington are a mix of both white- and blue-collar jobs.
-Overall, Torrington is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Torrington who work in office and administrative support (14.34%), sales jobs (11.00%), and management occupations (7.63%).
+Overall, Torrington is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Torrington who work in office and administrative support (12.24%), sales jobs (9.92%), and management occupations (9.44%).

-In terms of college education, Torrington is nearly on par with the US average for all cities of 21.84%: 20.80% of adults 25 and older in Torrington have a bachelor's degree or advanced degree.
+The citizens of Torrington are slightly better educated than the national average of 21.84% for all cities and towns, with 22.71% of adults in Torrington having a bachelor's degree or advanced degree.

+Torrington is a somewhat ethnically-diverse city.
 The people who call Torrington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Torrington residents report their race to be White, followed by Asian.
-Important ancestries of people in Torrington include Irish, German, English, and Polish.
+Torrington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.37% of the city’s residents.
+Important ancestries of people in Torrington include Italian, Irish, German, English, and Polish.

 The most common language spoken in Torrington is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.